How long till i can drive after drinking

 Blood Alcohol Content (BAC) is a measure of the amount of alcohol present in a person’s bloodstream.
 It is usually expressed as a percentage that represents the volume of alcohol in relation to the total volume of blood.

-See also How long does skydiving last
+See also How long does a triathlon take

 When you consume alcohol, it is rapidly absorbed into your bloodstream through the walls of your stomach and small intestine.
 It then circulates throughout your body, including your brain, where it affects your central nervous system.